reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 There are some versions of Reality2 Nodes pre-compiled, ready for use.
 This is the easy way to get going...

-To use, head over to the [releases](https://github.com/roycdavies/reality2/releases) section and download the appropriate version.
+To use, head over to the [releases](https://github.com/roycdavies/reality2/releases) section of the [reality2-node-core-elixir](https://github.com/reality-two/reality2-node-core-elixir) repository and download the appropriate version.
 Further instructions are there.

 ### Compile-it-yourself